thebenperson/PSOS/README.md

 ### Running:

 PSOS.bin is a floppy image, so some emulators might have trouble with the format.
-If you have trouble, try emulating it as a floppy drive
+If you have trouble, try emulating it as a floppy drive.

 PSOS uses BIOS functions to operate.
 For systems using UEFI, you may need to enable legacy support in your firmware settings.